The Royal Canadian Legion is committed to helping Canadian youth understand and continue the tradition of Remembrance.

 - Remembrance themes in stories, songs and poems, and suggestions for school Remembrance activities

-- Information about the Poppy campaign and how the money donated is used
+- Information about the Poppy Campaign and how donations are used

 Are you an artist, wordsmith, or a filmmaker?
-Take those awesome words and pictures in your head and show the world!
+Share your imagination and creativity with the world!

-Create something about remembrance and what it means to you and your country, and you can win local and national prizes.
+Enter a piece about Remembrance and what it means to you and your country for the chance to win local and national prizes.

 Deadline: November 15th each year